 - Wash zucchini and cut off the ends.
 Cut each zucchini into 1/4″ slices.

 - Place slices into a frying pan and add minced garlic.
 Cut butter into thin slices and lay on top of zucchini.

 - Place a lid on frying pan and sauté over medium heat for about five minutes.
 Try not to stir it too often or the zucchini will start to get mushy.

 - Once the butter and water (this is water that cooks out of the zucchini) start to bubble and boil just a bit, remove the frying pan from heat but leave the lid on.
 Let it sit for about ten minutes, letting the steam finish cooking them until they’re tender-crisp.

-Salt generously with salt and eat immediately.
+- Salt generously with celtic sea salt and eat immediately.
 This recipe would work great with yellow summer squash as well.

 Note: replace butter with coconut oil to make this dairy-free and allowed on the paleo and AIP diets.